 Glaucoma tests are typically pain-free, although minor discomfort may be experienced from the dilation of the pupils.
 For glaucoma tests that involve contact with the eye, the doctor will administer eye drops that numb the eyes to provide maximum comfort.

-This test is commonly performed on children in order to detect the presence of “lazy eye”, also known as ocular deviation.
-The test is simple and is performed by having the patient focus his or her vision on an object.
-One or both eyes are then covered and then uncovered.
-At this time, the doctor observes the reaction of the eyes and watches for eye movement.
+This simple test is commonly performed on children in order to detect the presence of ocular deviation, also known as “lazy eye.”
+The patient focuses his or her vision on an object, and one or both eyes are then covered and then uncovered.
+During this procedure, the doctor observes the reaction of the eyes and watches for eye movement.
 A “lazy eye” will move inward or outward.
 The test causes no discomfort and is pain-free.